mongodb/docs/source/reference/glossary.rst

       for data storage.

    ISODate
       The standard date representation in database fields.
+MongoDB's date type derives from the JavaScript date representation.

-   Journaling
+   journaling
       MongoDB's journal provides a transnational log that provides durability for database operations.
 When using the journal, all data is written to disk in at least two locations, and items are